Heat kernel estimates for pseudodifferential operators, fractional Laplacians and Dirichlet-to-Neumann operators: Introduction

-\head Introduction \endhead
+\section{Introduction}

-Let $M$ be a compact $n$-dimensional Riemannian manifold and $P$ a classical, strongly elliptic pseudodifferential operator ($\psi $do) on $M$ of order $d>0$.
-We consider upper and lower estimates for the integral kernel $\Cal K_{V}(x,y,t)$ of the generalized heat semigroup $V(t)=e^{-tP}$.
+Let $M$ be a compact $n$-dimensional Riemannian $C^\infty $-manifold and $P$ a classical, strongly elliptic pseudodifferential operator ($\psi $do) on $M$ of order $d>0$.
+We consider upper and lower estimates for the integral kernel ${\Cal K}_{V}(x,y,t)$ of the generalized heat semigroup $V(t)=e^{-tP}$.
 Semigroups generated by such nonlocal operators have been of recent interest in different settings.

 1) For a Riemannian manifold $\widetilde M$ with boundary $M$, the Dirichlet-to-Neumann operator is a first-order pseudodifferential operator on $M$ with principal symbol $|\xi|$.
-Arendt and Mazzeo [AM07], [AM12], initiated the study of the associated semigroup and its relation to eigenvalue inequalities, motivating later studies e.g.\ by Gesztesy and Mitrea [GM09] and Safarov [S08].
+Arendt and Mazzeo \cite{AM07}, \cite{AM12}, initiated the study of the associated semigroup and its relation to eigenvalue inequalities, motivating later studies e.g.\ by Gesztesy and Mitrea \cite{GM09} and Safarov \cite{S08}.

 2) The heat kernel generated by fractional powers of the Laplacian $\Delta ^{d/2}$ and their perturbations provides another example.
 Sharp estimates for $e^{-t\Delta^{d/2}}$, $0<d<2$, can be obtained from those for $e^{-t\Delta}$ by subordination formulas.
-For perturbations on bounded domains in $\Bbb{R}^n$, recent work on estimates includes Chen, Kim and Song [CKS12] and other works by these authors, and Bogdan et al.\ [BGR10].
+For perturbations on bounded domains in $\Bbb{R}^n$, recent work on estimates includes Chen, Kim and Song \cite{CKS12} and other works by these authors, and Bogdan et al.\ \cite{BGR10}.

-In this article we generalize the Poissonian estimates obtained in the second case to parameter-elliptic operators $P$ on closed manifolds, by pseudodifferential methods.
-In particular, we allow nonselfadjoint operators.
-A main result is:
+In this article we generalize the Poissonian estimates obtained in the second case to sectorially elliptic operators $P$ of all positive orders on closed manifolds, by pseudodifferential methods.
+In particular, we allow nonselfadjoint operators and systems.
+A main result for such systems $P$ is: \begin{bigthm} The kernel of the semigroup satisfies